PROF PETER VICTOR

 Peter A. Victor is a Professor in Environmental Studies at York University.
 He has worked for nearly 50 years in Canada and abroad on economy and environment as an academic, consultant and public servant.
 Peter is co-investigator within our systems analysis theme.

-Peter A. Victor, author of Managing without Growth.
-Slower by Design, not Disaster, is a Professor in Environmental Studies at York University.
+Peter A. Victor, author of Managing without Growth—Slower by Design, not Disaster, is Professor Emeritus in Environmental Studies at York University.
 He has worked for nearly 50 years in Canada and abroad on economy and environment as an academic, consultant and public servant.
 Dr. Victor was the founding president of the Canadian Society of Ecological Economics and a past-president of the Royal Canadian Institute for the Advancement of Science.
 Prior to becoming Dean of the Faculty of Environmental Studies at York University in 1996 he was Assistant Deputy Minister for the Environmental Science and Standards Division in the Ontario Ministry of the Environment.

 Currently he is Chair of Ontario’s Greenbelt Council, a member of the Board of the David Suzuki Foundation and the Centre for the Advancement of a Steady State Economy, as well as belonging to several advisory boards in the public and private sectors.